Reviews for NoScript Security Suite

 YOU CAN EASILY USE WORK INK LINKVERTISE AND OTHER MONETIZE SITES WITH VPN AND ADBLOCK

-JUST BAN THEIR SCRIPTS (NOT ALL OR THEY CANT WORK) - Rated 5 out of 5by Blargg, 13 days agoBeen using this for years on desktop, and now on Android too.
+JUST BAN THEIR SCRIPTS (NOT ALL OR THEY CANT WORK) - Rated 5 out of 5by Blargg, a month agoBeen using this for years on desktop, and now on Android too.
 A bit of a hassle to carefully enable only those domains necessary, but keeps slow, bloated sites from bogging me down.